jatiink/Male-Female-Classifier/README.md

 •	[Matplotlib](https://matplotlib.org/stable/index.html)<br />
 •	[Os](https://python.readthedocs.io/en/stable/library/os.html)<br />

-Please ensure you have installed the following libraries mentioned above before continuing.<br />
+### Please ensure you have installed the following libraries mentioned above before continuing.<br />

-### INSTRUCTION TO CHECK PREDICTION
+## HOW TO CHECK PREDICTION

-To check predictions Extract all files in one folder.<br />
+To check predictions Extract all files in one folder.<br /><br />
-Run CMD in that directory and type<br />
+Run CMD in that directory and type: python prediction.py --img_root "path" <br /><br />
 Eg: python prediction.py --img_root "C:/user/data/img.jpg"<br /><br />
+An Image will be open in another windows with prediction printed on it.<br /><br />

+## Results

 | Training Result  | Validation Result |
 | ------------- | ------------- |